baslie/AutoTagMate/README.md

 # AutoTagMate

-A lightweight Sublime Text plugin that automatically generates XML-style closing tags with smart cursor positioning.
-Perfect for quick text wrapping and tag completion.
+AutoTagMate is a lightweight Sublime Text plugin that automatically generates XML-style closing tags with smart cursor positioning.
+It's perfect for quickly wrapping text in tags and auto-completing tag pairs.

 ---

 ## Features

-- Convert words or phrases into tags using Tab
+- Convert words or phrases into tags using a hotkey (default: `Tab`)
-- Auto-close tags when typing '>'
+- Auto-insert closing tags when typing `>`
-- Works with both single words and multi-word phrases
+- Support for both single-word and multi-word phrases
-- Smart cursor positioning
+- Smart cursor positioning inside the generated tag pair
-- Configurable file type support
+- Configurable file type support via `allowed_selectors`
+- Ability to customize the hotkey through Sublime Text key bindings

 ---